BY ELIZABETH RUSSELL

-“ARRG!” he growled.
+“ARRG!” he growled in his throat.
 “I have hated you, King Jack, for many years.
 A little nobody who rose to claim the kingdom!
 What makes you better than anyone else, hmm?
-My only consolation was the witch that I could visit and we would both complain about you daily.
-But now you have taken her away from me, and I will punish you!
-HA!”
-At that last word, he reached out and swiped the bowl of mud from the king and drank it all down.
+My only consolation was the witch that I could visit and we would both complain about you every day.
+But now you have taken her away from me!
+Now you’ll never get your daughter back!”
+And he reached out and took the bowl of mud from the king and drank it all down.
 Then he ran far away before the knights could capture or slay him, but the mud was such that it made him a wolf forever, and he would never again transform into a man.

 The king was cast down in sadness and knew not what to do, but then George cried out merrily, “Well, friends!
 Our filthy hides will have to save the day today!
 Sire, we are all covered in this mud: take it from us and we can continue on our way.”

 Then the king smiled for joy and they went on until they reached the tiny castle in the snow.
 There was the little glass house, and all within were quiet and asleep, for it was daytime and fairies sleep during the day.

 The king spread the Blanket of Sleep over the castle.
 He reached in and drew forth his miniscule infant daughter, held her in his palm, and mixed some berry juice with her milk in her teeny-tiny fairy bottle.
 While he did this, the knights were taking each impish, sleeping fairy out of the castle one-by-one, and spreading the Amazon Mud on them so that they would always remain fairies and could not transform into vicious bears.
 Then the king gave his daughter the berry juice to drink, they removed the blanket, and the princess and the fairies all woke up.
 The princess was her normal size again, and the fairies were fairies forever.
-They screamed in anger but could do nothing worse than buzz around the King, Knights, and Princess.
+They screamed in anger but could do nothing worse than buzz around the king, knights, and baby-sized princess.